 As the Defense Department considers “major” spending reductions to the program, some investors are concerned that GeoEye may face a greater revenue drop because it was allotted more money, according to Dougherty & Co.

-GeoEye also has fewer satellites (GEOY) orbiting the earth and 650 million square kilometers (251 million square miles) of imagery, less than one-third the size of DigitalGlobe’s library, the companies’ statements showed.
+GeoEye also has fewer satellites (GEOY:US) orbiting the earth and 650 million square kilometers (251 million square miles) of imagery, less than one-third the size of DigitalGlobe’s library, the companies’ statements showed.